Fifth wheels look fascinating and grab the attention of many campers. However, there are some differences between them and your average RV.

 The trailer connects to the hitch through a kingpin, a downward-facing pin, and a plate that rests on the top of the hitch plate.

-The kingpin locks into the position within the hitch, so it can pivot to accommodate any movement or turns.
+The kingpin locks into position within the hitch and can pivot to accommodate any movement or turns.

 2. Why is it called the Fifth Wheel?

-The fifth wheel gets the name from its original design.
+The fifth wheel gets its name from its original design.

-When there were horse-drawn wagons and vehicles for transportation, a horizontal wheel was forged to be placed at the rear frame structure of the cart.
+When horse-drawn wagons and vehicles were used for transportation, a horizontal wheel was forged to be placed on the rear frame of the cart.

 This device allowed the front axle assembly to pivot horizontally, thus accommodating turning.
 This addition enhanced the stability and maneuverability remarkably.